 Writing Descriptive Complete Sentences

-Once students have a solid understanding for complete sentences, we move on to making them detailed and descriptive.
+Once students have a solid understanding of writing complete sentences, we move on to making them detailed and descriptive.

-First we start with just a small “dose of detail” by adding adjectives.
+First, start with a small “dose of detail” by adding adjectives.
 Students take sentence strips and choose various adjectives to add to the sentence.

 With this activity, students can rearrange the words easily to make sentences in a variety of ways.